Time-Averaged Drift Approximations are Inconsistent for Inference in Drift Diffusion Models: Introduction

 The standard DDM can be extended in a variety of ways to better capture experimental data and to test hypotheses about the biological mechanisms underlying decision-making.
-Examples include models with time-varying decision boundaries $u(t)$ and $\ell(t)$ instead of constant thresholds $u$ and $\ell$ \cite{cisek2009decisions, Drugowitsch2012, malhotra2018, palestro2018, ging-jehli_basal_ganglia_2025}, models with more complex stochastic dynamics than Brownian motion \cite{wieschen2020jumping, rasanan2024there}, and models with trial-by-trial drift rates that covary with exogenous covariates ($\mu_i$ or $\mu_i(t)$ for trial $i$ instead of a common drift $\mu$ or $\mu(t)$ across trials)\cite{Turner2015Informing, frank2015, wiecki2013hddm, fengler2022beyond}.
-Many of these extensions typically do not admit closed-form expressions for their FPTDs, but numerical methods have been developed to compute the FPTDs of DDMs to facilitate their application, including approaches based on solving Kolmogorov equations \cite{shinn2020flexible, diederich2003simple, voss2007fast, voss2008fast} and integral equations \cite{smith2000stochastic, smith2022modeling, paninski2008integral, peskir2002integral}.
+Examples include models with time-varying decision boundaries $u(t)$ and $\ell(t)$ instead of constant thresholds $u$ and $\ell$ \citep{cisek2009decisions, Drugowitsch2012, malhotra2018, palestro2018, ging-jehli_basal_ganglia_2025}, models with more complex stochastic dynamics than Brownian motion \citep{wieschen2020jumping, rasanan2024there}, and models with trial-by-trial drift rates that covary with exogenous covariates, where each trial $i$ has its own drift $\mu_i$ or $\mu_i(t)$, rather than sharing a common drift $\mu$ or $\mu(t)$ across trials \citep{Turner2015Informing, frank2015, wiecki2013hddm, fengler2022beyond}.
+Many of these extensions typically do not admit closed-form expressions for their FPTDs, but numerical methods have been developed to compute the FPTDs of DDMs to facilitate their application, including approaches based on solving Kolmogorov partial differential equations (PDEs) \citep{shinn2020flexible, diederich2003simple, voss2007fast, voss2008fast, rasanan2023numerical} and integral equations (IEs) \citep{smith2000stochastic, smith2022modeling, paninski2008integral, peskir2002integral}.
+For a comprehensive review of these methods, we refer the readers to \cite{richter2023diffusion}.

 When the parameters describing a DDM are both time-varying and trial-varying, for example, when the drift rate is modulated by covariates that vary on a moment-by-moment basis in time, the computational cost of computing different FPTDs on each trial can become too large for practical use.
 A common approach in this situation is to approximate a time-varying-parameter model with a constant-parameter model that permits fast FPTD evaluation.
 An open question in the literature is the degree to which these commonly-used approximations lead to valid conclusions about the underlying time-varying models of scientific interest.